HISTORY OF EUROPEAN INTEGRATION

 The student will be able to evaluate the community processes and develop a critical analysis of the powerful factors that characterize their evolution.

 d) Communicative skills

-The student will get a conceptual property on the issue of Europe essential for the education and the communication of a triennial student in Economics.
+The student will get a lexical and conceptual property essential for the education and the communication of a specialist student in Political Sciences.

 e) Ability to learn